Gentle Path at the Meadows

 - Identify professional development goals and objectives for pursuing CSAT training.

-- Apply these theoretical models of addiction to the growing literature examining behavioral or process addictions, including sex, gambling, internet gaming, and food.
+- Apply these theoretical models of addiction to the growing literature examining behavioral or process addictions, including sex, gambling, internet gaming, & food.

-- Understand the high prevalence of denial, distorted thinking and ambivalence in readiness to change characteristic of many clients early in addiction treatment.
+- Discuss the high prevalence of denial, distorted thinking and ambivalence in readiness to change characteristic of many clients early in addiction treatment.

-- Demonstrate competency in identifying and applying relevant workbook interventions and client performables aimed at breaking through client denial and increasing motivation for treatment.
+- Demonstrate competency in identifying and applying relevant workbook interventions and client performables aimed at breaking through client denial & increasing motivation for treatment.

 - Explain the development and published research findings validating the Sexual Addiction Screening Test- Revised (SAST-R) as an effective screening tool.